straysheep-dev/cheatsheets/pfsense/pfsense.md

 - Add the VPN CA to your cert manager
 - Add the VPN client profile
 	* Don't pull routes
+	* Don't pull DNS if you want to use pfSense for DNS over TLS / HTTPS
 	* Refuse any non-stub compression
+	* If your VPN service profiles share a common CA and TLS key, you can configure a single profile to connect to random endpoints
+		- Add one IP / port pair to the Endpoint Configuration section as normal
+		- Add the other IP / port pairs to Advanced Configuration > Custom Options, one per line, starting with "remote", ending with a semicolon, like: `remote <ip-address> <port>;`
+		- Add `remote-random;` to the Advanced Configuration > Custom Options
+		- Each time you restart the OpenVPN service, it will connect to a new endpoint
 - Interfaces > Assignments > Add the new OVPN interface *you just created and named*
 - Here you'd also add the interface and DHCP server details for the dedicated subnet, just as described in [network interfaces](#network-interfaces)
 - Configure manual outbound NAT, set the default gateway to the OVPN interface *you just created and named* for both outbound mappings